Experience the ADAC Cyclassics up close – feel the wind on your face and take in the defining moments along the route

 Just a few kilometers from the race route lies Wildpark Schwarze Berge – easily accessible even during the event.
 On 50 hectares, the park is home to over 100 species and around 1,000 animals, including bison, wolves, brown bears, and lynxes.
 A highlight: the 45-meter Elbe View Tower with spectacular panoramic vistas.
 The park also offers feeding shows, bird-of-prey demonstrations, a petting zoo, and a rustic forest restaurant with regional dishes and homemade cake.

-Access via the Hamburg-Heimfeld exit is open on August 17.
+Access via the Hamburg-Hausbruch exit (A7) is open on August 17.

 Kiekeberg Open-Air Museum